dibollinger/CookieBlock-Consent-Classifier/README.md

 All components relevant for the feature extraction are stored in the subfolder `feature_extraction/`.

+### Usage
-To extract data with labels for the purpose of training a classifier, run the script `prepare_training_data.py`.
+To extract data with labels for the purpose of training a classifier, run the script `prepare_training_data.py` with the desired inputs.
 The resulting data matrix will be stored in the subfolder `processed_features/`.

-### Usage
     prepare_training_data.py <tr_data>... [--format <FORMAT>] [--out <OFPATH>]
     Options:
         -f --format <FORMAT>   Output format.
 Options: {libsvm, sparse, debug. xgb} [default: sparse] -o --out <OFPATH>      Filename for the output.
 If not specified, will reuse input filename.
-        -h --help              Show this help message.

-Results can be output as either libsvm text format, as a pickled sparse matrix, or in the form of an XGB data matrix.
+The results can be output as either libsvm text format, as a pickled sparse matrix, or in the form of an XGB data matrix.
 In either case, the script also produces a list of labels, weights and feature names.
 For the XGB output these are already integrated into the binary, while for the other formats they are output as separate files.

-### Expected JSON Format
+### JSON Cookie Format

 The data for each cookie is expected to be stored as a JSON object, with the name, domain and path forming the key `cookie_id`.
 Each entry is structured as follows: